Potential source and how to protect yourself from carbon monoxide gas

 Carbon monoxide (CO) is a colourless, odourless toxic gas which can be fatal.

-The best way to protect yourself and others from carbon monoxide poisoning on your boat is:
+How to protect yourself and others from carbon monoxide poisoning on your boat:

-- Run the engine at idle only in well ventilated areas;
+- Only run the engine at idle in well ventilated areas;

-- Heat the cabin, or do the cooking only when there is proper ventilation;
+- Only heat the cabin, or do the cooking when there is proper ventilation;

 - Make sure extensions and cabin areas, including canvas awnings, are well ventilated;